 The name, New Zealand Institute of Skills and Technology is a temporary working title.
-In the future, Wintec will be aligned with the new institute and there may be a name change or a rebrand over time.
+Wintec is aligned with the new institute and there will be a name change and/or a rebrand over time.

 What does this mean for our students?